LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 This is merely to illustrate the core idea, having a `--variant` property that takes numbers is not a good API!
 Though the numbers could be aliased to variables, so that users would set `--variant: var(--success)`.

-This technique seems to have been [first documented by me in 2015](https://youtu.be/eVnUDTtOLE0?t=1167), during a talk about …pie charts.
+This technique seems to have been [first documented by me in 2015](https://youtu.be/eVnUDTtOLE0?t=1167), during a talk about …pie charts
+(I would swear I showed it in an earlier talk but I cannot find it).
 I never bothered writing about it, but [someone else did](https://au.si/css-conditions-today), 4 years later.
-Roma Komarov [independently discovered this in 2018](https://codepen.io/kizu/pen/vVNpXj), but never wrote about it either.

 To ensure you don’t get slightly interpolated values due to precision issues, you could also slap a `steps()` in there: